How to Reward Your Horse and Reinforce Their Behaviors

 - Here’s more science on the wither scratching benefits to your horse.

-- Other physical rewards include taking a walk break during exercise, or even leaving the ring to cool out.
+- Physical rewards include taking a walk break during exercise or leaving the ring to cool out.
 My friend’s horse ultimate reward is splashing in the creek after a workout.

 Treats vs. rewards